elastic/elastic-package/README.md

 Use this command as an exploratory tool to dump objects as they are installed by Fleet when installing a package.
 Dumped objects are stored in files as they are returned by APIs of the stack, without any processing.

+### `elastic-package edit`

+_Context: package_

+Use this command to edit assets relevant for the package, e.g. Kibana dashboards.

+### `elastic-package edit dashboards`

+_Context: package_

+Use this command to make dashboards editable.

+This command re-imports the selected dashboards from Kibana after making them editable.

 ### `elastic-package export`

 _Context: package_